tolauwae/phd-thesis/src/foundations/foundations.typ

 === A brief history of formal debuggers

-To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86>)
+To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86>). // todo ...

 Another early attempt used PowerEpsilon @zhu91 @zhu92 to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01.
 While an interesting formalization, it does not say anything about the debugging operations themselves or their correctness.